tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Values 0x01FC through 0x01FF are reserved for private use.
 {:br }

-Items in named_curve_list are ordered according to the client's preferences (most preferred choice first).
+Items in named_group_list are ordered according to the client's preferences (most preferred choice first).

 As an example, a client that only supports secp256r1 (aka NIST P-256;